emporous/universalreference.io/docs/Quick Start/intro.md

 ## Next Steps

-Now that you have an understanding of how to interact with the UOR framework, here are some additional areas of investigation to explore:
+Now that you have an understanding of how to interact with the Emporous framework, here are some additional areas of investigation to explore:

 * Explore the [ORAS project](https://oras.land)
 * Publishing a variety of content types within a collection